miworking/TrainModel/README.md

 `tofile = "/Users/julie/pickupData/training.arff";`

+Then this file can be imported in Weka, and a random forest model can be trained in it.

 #### Data format and related features
 It will calculate 104 feature from collected Accelerometer and Magnetic data